C Programming

 Data Types

-In order to successfully create a meaningful program in any language, you need to know how to correctly store and portray information.
-Unlike some modern languages, C is a strongly-typed language.
-This means that every time we declare a new variable, we need to specify what type it is.
-The native data types (i.e. no #includeing libraries are necessary) in C are the following:
+In order to create a meaningful program in any language, you need to know how to correctly store information.
+C is a strongly-typed language, meaning that we must specify the type of every new variable we create is.
+C has the following native (built-in) data types:

 Casting

-Sometimes it will be necessary to take the result of one number and represent it in a different type of variable.
-The process of the translating from one data type to another is known as casting and will be a very useful tool in this and other labs.
+Becuase all the data types have different widths and use different schemes, we often need to take the value of one data type and represent it as a different type.
+The process of the translating from one data type to another is known as casting and will be a very useful tool in this and other labs whenever you need to perform an operation with two variables of different types.

 int num = 7;